Additions to level 1 are in RED

 Left hand at the right angle.

-Repeat using the finger pads of the right hand.
+Repeat the exam using the finger pads of the right hand.

 Congratulations for taking charge of your health.

-Remembering to check yourself every month is the most difficult part of it.
+Remembering to do the exam is the most difficult part of it.

 Put a reminder in your phone for next month.